masyl/isomaton/doc/roadmap.md

 - DONE: Apply the Bobs' set method on all Block usage
 - Bobify the Actor class
 - Apply the Bobs' set method on all Actor usage
+- Merge the actors and blocks MiniDB to a single Bob store
 - Handle child Coord objects with BOB... how?
 - Set with handler function
+- Ensure the stage object state is disposable and doesnt need versionning
 - Publish a "change" event of set action
 - Filter with obj or with handler function